scottmckenzie/pgpcr/workflow.md

 Advanced
 --------
- - Generate a key on a smartcard
+### Generate a key on a smartcard
 - This breaks the standard workflow above and leaves the user with no backups
 - Available for those who want it but not the default

+### Import old key
+ - A feature I would definitely use but likely not helpful for most users